OV3R9/vero-ai/README.md

 ![Main Page](public/mockups/main-page.png)

+VeroAI is a website made for Hackaton - _Krakow Innovation Games 2025_ in just 14 hours.
-VeroAI is a powerful and intuitive platform that uses **Gemini**, to help seniors and children identify fake images, misleading news, and phishing emails.
+It is a powerful and intuitive platform that uses **Gemini**, to help seniors and children identify fake images, misleading news, and phishing emails.
 With its user-friendly interface and advanced AI technology, VeroAI aims to protect users from online fraud and misinformation.

 ---